 Tokenization is well known as one of the most dependable and important processes for securing cardholder information in financial transactions.
-In addition, tokenization protects other sensitive information such as companies’ employee data and public healthcare records.
-Using the KMES Series 3, the Guardian Series 3, and the Excrypt Touch, Futurex offers a robust vaultless tokenization service that allows merchants and other organizations to reduce their regulatory compliance scope, decrease costs, and enhance their overall security.
+In addition, tokenization protects other sensitive data such as employee information and public healthcare records.
+Using the KMES Series 3, the Guardian Series 3, and the Excrypt Touch, Futurex offers a robust vaultless tokenization service.
+It’s perfect for merchants and other organizations who need to reduce their regulatory compliance scope, decrease costs, and enhance their overall security.

-However, before vaultless tokenization became the norm, many cryptographic solutions involved (and some still involve) a process called vaulted tokenization.
-As vaultless tokenization gains traction, vaulted tokenization is becoming decreasingly common in financial cryptographic solutions.
-Vaulted tokenization is considered a less ideal solution than vaultless tokenization for organizations seeking a complete cryptographic infrastructure for several important reasons.
+However, before vaultless tokenization became the norm, many cryptographic solutions involved (and some still involve) a process called “vault” or “vaulted” tokenization.
+As vaultless tokenization gains traction, vault tokenization is becoming less and less common in financial cryptographic solutions.
+Vault tokenization is considered a less ideal solution than vaultless tokenization for organizations seeking a complete cryptographic infrastructure for several important reasons.
 This blog post will explain a little more about the difference between the two forms of tokenization, and why vaultless tokenization is becoming the industry standard in many regions of the world.

 (For more of the basics of what tokenization is and how it works, be sure to check out our corresponding solution page, Vaultless Tokenization, or request to download our whitepaper.)